filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/fil-plus-programs/index.md

 ### Slingshot

 **[Slingshot](https://slingshot.filecoin.io)** is a program that unites Data Clients, Data Preparers and Storage Providers in a community to onboard data and share replicas of publicly valuable [_Open Datasets_](https://datasets.filecoin.io).
 Rather than providing a web interface like Estuary, Slingshot is a program that provides a workflow and tools for onboarding of large open datasets.
 The Slingshot Deal Engine provides deals to registered and certified Storage Providers.
 The data is prepared and uploaded using a tool called Singularity.
-The program has clear expectations of a Storage Provider regarding their capabilities. <!-- TODO STEF and they are?-->
+The program has clear expectations of a Storage Provider regarding their capabilities. <!-- TODO STEF and they are? --Bob: clearly listed on their website-->

+See the below video for more information on Slingshot:
+{{<youtube "14sasiEThig">}}
 ### Evergreen

 **[Evergreen](https://evergreen.filecoin.io/)** extends the Slingshot program by aiming to store the open datasets forever.
 Standard deals have a maximum duration of 540 days which is not long enough for valuable, open datasets that might need to be stored forever.
 Evergreen uses a deal engine (**[Spade](https://github.com/ribasushi/spade)**) that automatically extends the lifetime of the dataset on-chain.
 It makes sure the data gets stored at a Storage Provider in the network. <!-- TODO STEF wait how does spade relate to boost?-->